-- 1.1 Legislation governing the Issuer's activities, country of incorporation and main activities: - The Company is governed by Belgian law and EU laws applicable to commercial companies with their share capital open to public investment and by its articles of association.
-The Company's Belgian subsidiary (Oncurious NV, partially owned by VIB VZW) is regulated by Belgian law and EU laws, and its US subsidiary (ThromboGenics Inc.) is regulated by the laws of the State of New York and the other laws of the United States. - Oxurion is a biopharmaceutical company developing ophthalmic therapies designed to improve and better preserve vision in patients with retinal vascular disorders including diabetic macular edema ("DME"), the leading cause of vision loss in working age patients worldwide. - The Company has one drug candidate, THR-149, in Phase 2 clinical development. - THR-149 is a potent plasma kallikrein inhibitor being developed for up to 50% of DME patients showing suboptimal response to anti-VEGF therapy ("THR-149" or the "Clinical Asset").
-THR-149 has completed a successful Part A dose-finding trial and has started Part B of a Phase 2 clinical trial for DME.
-An interim analysis of at least 25% of the patients is planned with results expected before the end of 2022, with full topline results expected in the second half of 2023 (the "KALAHARI trial" or the "Trial").
+1.1 Legislation governing the Issuer's activities, country of incorporation and main activities:

+- The Company is governed by Belgian law and EU laws applicable to commercial companies with their share capital open to public investment and by its articles of association.
+The Company's Belgian subsidiary (Oncurious NV) is regulated by Belgian law and EU laws, and its US subsidiary (ThromboGenics Inc.) is regulated by the laws of the State of New York and the other laws of the United States. - Oxurion is a biopharmaceutical company developing ophthalmic therapies designed to improve and better preserve vision in patients with retinal vascular disorders including diabetic macular edema ("DME"), the leading cause of vision loss in working age patients worldwide. - The Company has one drug candidate, THR-149, in Phase 2 clinical development. - THR-149 is a potent plasma kallikrein inhibitor being developed for up to 50% of DME patients showing suboptimal response to anti-VEGF therapy.
+THR-149 has completed a successful Part A dose-finding trial and has started a Phase 2 clinical trial for DME.
+An interim analysis was completed in December 2022, with full topline results expected in the fourth quarter of 2023, and the Company has recruited more than two-thirds of the required patients to complete the trial (the "KALAHARI trial" or the "Trial").